How does an organization go about calculating the CO2e emissions from their use of cloud computing?

 There are 109 data centers in Switzerland, including multiple centers run by AWS, Azure, and GCP.
 With one of the cleanest electricity grids in the world, any cloud computing processed through Switzerland’s data centers will be very low carbon.

-Switzerland’s Grid Mix
+Switzerland’s Grid Mix:

 Carbon Intensity: 49.49 gCO2e /kWh